-- A. Natural Sciences Courses in the natural sciences are those which examine the physical universe, its life forms, and its natural phenomena.
-To satisfy the General Education requirement in natural sciences, a course shall be designed to help the student develop an appreciation and understanding of the scientific methods, and encourage an understanding of the relationships between science and other human activities.
-This category would include introductory or integrative courses in astronomy, biology, chemistry, general physical science, geology, meteorology, oceanography, physical geography, physical anthropology, physics, or other scientific disciplines. - B. Social and Behavioral Sciences Courses in the social and behavioral sciences are those which focus on people as members of society.
+A. Natural Sciences - Courses in the natural sciences are those which examine the physical universe, its life forms, and its natural phenomena.
+To satisfy the General Education requirement in natural sciences, a course shall be designed to help the student develop an appreciation and

+- B. Social and Behavioral Sciences Courses in the social and behavioral sciences are those which focus on people as members of society.
 To satisfy the general education requirement in social and behavioral sciences, a course shall be designed to develop an awareness of the method of inquiry used by the social and behavioral sciences.
 It shall be designed to stimulate critical thinking about the ways people act and have acted in response to their societies and should promote appreciation of how societies and social subgroups operate.
 This category would include introductory or integrative survey courses in cultural anthropology, cultural geography, economics, history, political science, psychology, sociology, or related disciplines. - C. Humanities Courses in the humanities are those which study the cultural activities and artistic expressions of human beings.
 To satisfy the general education requirement in the humanities, a course shall be designed to help the student develop an awareness of the ways in which people throughout the ages and in different cultures have responded to themselves and the world around them in artistic and cultural creation and help the student develop aesthetic understanding and an ability to make value judgments.
-Such courses could include introductory or integrative courses in the arts, foreign languages, literature, philosophy, and religion. - D. Language and Rationality Courses in language and rationality are those which develop for the student the principles and applications of language toward logical thought, clear and precise expression and critical evaluation of communication in whatever symbol system the student uses. - 1.
-English Composition Courses fulfilling the written composition requirement shall be designed to include both expository and argumentative writing. - 2.
-Communication and Analytical Thinking Courses fulfilling the communication and analytical thinking requirement include oral communication, mathematics, logic, statistics, computer languages and programming, and related disciplines. - E. Health/Physical Education Courses in health and physical education should help students develop the understanding and the skills necessary to maintain a healthful life.
+Such courses could include introductory or integrative courses in the arts, foreign languages, literature, philosophy, and religion. - D. Language and Rationality Courses in language and rationality are those which develop for the student the principles and applications of language toward logical thought, clear and precise expression and critical evaluation of communication in whatever symbol system the student uses. - English Composition Courses fulfilling the written composition requirement shall be designed to include both expository and argumentative writing. - Communication and Analytical Thinking Courses fulfilling the communication and analytical thinking requirement include oral communication, mathematics, logic, statistics, computer languages and programming, and related disciplines. - E. Health/Physical Education Courses in health and physical education should help students develop the understanding and the skills necessary to maintain a healthful life. - F. Ethnic/Women's Studies Courses in ethnic and women's studies should help students develop an awareness of the diverse historical roots and an appreciation of the cultural contributions of minorities and women; lead to an understanding of the causes and consequences of socio-economic inequality based on race, sex or ethnicity; and explore ways of eliminating such inequities.